Automotive Tinting Film Market

 Automotive Tinting Film Market Recent Developments

-- In August 2023, Solar Art, a window film company, announced the acquisition of Layr, a New York-based tinting film company.
-Layr's customer base includes mainly commercial clients such as office buildings, schools, and high-end retailers.
-This acquisition expands Solar Art's East Coast presence and adds additional New York market infrastructure.
+In August 2023, Solar Art, a leading window film company, announced the acquisition of Layr, a New York-based tinting film company.
+Layr’s clientele primarily includes commercial customers such as office buildings, schools, and high-end retailers.
+This acquisition strengthens Solar Art’s East Coast presence and enhances its New York market infrastructure.

-- In November 2021, Solar Control Films Inc. launched its newest nano ceramic structured window tinting film, the Ceramic Xtreme Plus 70.
-The film offers 70% visible light transmission (VLT), 92% infrared (IR), 51% heat, and 99% UV rejection.
+In November 2021, Solar Control Films Inc. introduced its latest nano-ceramic structured window tinting film, the Ceramic Xtreme Plus 70.
+The film provides 70% visible light transmission (VLT), 92% infrared (IR), 51% heat rejection, and 99% UV protection, delivering advanced performance for modern architectural and automotive applications.

 Automotive Tinting Film Market Segment Analysis

-In this report, the Automotive Tinting Film Market has been segmented by Vehicle, Film Type, Application, and Geography.
+In this report, the Automotive Tinting Film Market has been segmented by Film, Vehicle, Product, Application and Geography.

 Automotive Tinting Film Market, Segmentation by Vehicle